SaphiraFord/Brand-Yourself-Assignment/README.md

 <h2> Style Guide </h2>

-I then created a style guide which contents include: logo formats, colour pallet, typography, business card format, incorrect logo use and correct logo use.
+I then created a style guide and it's contents include: logo formats, colour pallet, typography, business card format, incorrect logo use and correct logo use.

 The first page is the cover and so it's more for aesthetics than anything else.
 Within the style guide I have tried to make it as consistent and professional as possible and so I have made use of the colour pallet within the guide for colours/patterns.